openvswitch/ovs/Documentation/topics/integration.rst

 ------------

 The Bridge table describes individual bridges within an Open vSwitch instance.
 The ``external-ids:bridge-id`` key uniquely identifies a particular bridge.
-In XenServer, this will likely be the same as the UUID returned by ``xe network-list`` for that particular bridge.

 For example, to set the identifier for bridge "br0", the following command can be used: